maxdarque/up-graphql-yoga-server-example/README.md

 yarn dev
 ```

 You will need to compile your Typescript into Javascript so it can run on AWS Lambda.
-Edit your tsconfig.json file to look lke this because AWS Lambda only supports Node.js v4.3.2 and 6.10.3 as of now (see [`currently supported runtimes`](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html):
+Edit your tsconfig.json file to look like.
+At time of writing, AWS Lambda only supports Node.js v4.3.2 and 6.10.3 (see [currently supported runtimes](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html):

 ```json
 {